 7. In the end, there is no earthly award, medal, resume, or bank account large enough to impress God–only an accounting of how we loved His children.
 I believe, as Socrates wrote, that it is only through love that we approach the Divine.
 (125)

 Comment: My only thought here has to do with the great two commandments in the New Testament (Matthew 22:34-40).
+Without love involved is some measure, everything else we do is less meaningless.

 8. The form of love I’m describing is something much surer and better.
 It is something much holier.
 It is not as much about desiring a person as it is to desire their well-being, their physical, mental, and spiritual growth.
 Metaphorically, this form of love is not the beautiful, briefly blooming rosebud, but its thorny stem–the flower’s protection and source of all nourishment and life.
 This love is selfless in that it frees the ego from narcissism and the constant clamoring of me, me, me… Sadly, for some, this type of love might be hard to comprehend or even believe in, but it does exist.
 I’ve experienced it.
 I’ve seen it in my wife and children.
 I’ve seen it in my friends.
 I’ve seen it in my better self.
 (127, 128)